-a.
-Except as may otherwise be set forth herein, Nasdaq shall not be liable to Subscriber, its Vendor or any other Person for indirect, special, punitive, consequential or incidental loss or damage (including, but not limited to, trading losses, loss of anticipated profits, loss by reason of shutdown in operation or increased expenses of operation, cost of cover or other indirect loss or damage) of any nature arising from any cause whatsoever, even if Nasdaq has been advised of the possibility of such damages.

-b.
-Nasdaq shall not be liable to Subscriber or any other Person for any unavailability, interruption, delay, incompleteness or inaccuracy of the Information that lasts less than four (4) continuous hours during the time that Nasdaq regularly transmits the Information or if the Information is materially affected for less than four (4) continuous hours during the time that Nasdaq regularly transmits the Information the Information.

-c.
-If Nasdaq is, for any reason, held liable to Subscriber or to any other Person, whether in tort or in contract, the liability of Nasdaq within a single year of the Agreement (one year from the effective data of the Agreement) is limited to an amount of Subscriber's damages that are actually incurred by Subscriber in reasonable reliance (combined with the total of all claims or losses of Subscriber's Vendor and any other Person claiming through, on behalf of or as harmed by Subscriber) and which amount does not exceed the lesser of:

-i.
-For Subscriber or any other person that continues to receive the Information or any other data and/or Information offered by Nasdaq, a prorated month's credit of any monies due directly to Nasdaq from Subscriber or, if applicable, from any other Person, for the Information at issue during the period at issue, or if Subscriber or any other Person no longer receives either the Information or any other data and/or information offered by Nasdaq, a refund of any monies due directly to Nasdaq from Subscriber or, if applicable, from any other Person, for the Information or any other or, if applicable, from any other Person, for the Information or any other or, if applicable, from any other Person, for the Information at issue during the period at issue; or d.
-This section shall not relieve Nasdaq, Subscriber or any other Person from liability for damages that result from their own gross negligence or willful tortious misconduct or from personal injury or wrongful death claims.
+- a.
+Except as may otherwise be set forth herein, Nasdaq shall not be liable to Subscriber, its Vendor or any other Person for indirect, special, punitive, consequential or incidental loss or damage (including, but not limited to, trading losses, loss of anticipated profits, loss by reason of shutdown in operation or increased expenses of operation, cost of cover or other indirect loss or damage) of any nature arising from any cause whatsoever, even if Nasdaq has been advised of the possibility of such damages. - b.
+Nasdaq shall not be liable to Subscriber or any other Person for any unavailability, interruption, delay, incompleteness or inaccuracy of the Information that lasts less than four (4) continuous hours during the time that Nasdaq regularly transmits the Information or if the Information is materially affected for less than four (4) continuous hours during the time that Nasdaq regularly transmits the Information. - c.
+If Nasdaq is, for any reason, held liable to Subscriber or to any other Person, whether in tort or in contract, the liability of Nasdaq within a single year of the Agreement (one year from the effective data of the Agreement) is limited to an amount of Subscriber's damages that are actually incurred by Subscriber in reasonable reliance (combined with the total of all claims or losses of Subscriber's Vendor and any other Person claiming through, on behalf of or as harmed by Subscriber) and which amount does not exceed the lesser of: - i.
+For Subscriber or any other person that continues to receive the Information or any other data and/or Information offered by Nasdaq, a prorated month's credit of any monies due directly to Nasdaq from Subscriber or, if applicable, from any other Person, for the Information at issue during the period at issue, or if Subscriber or any other Person no longer receives either the Information or any other data and/or information offered by Nasdaq, a refund of any monies due directly to Nasdaq from Subscriber or, if applicable, from any other Person, for the Information at issue during the period at issue; or